YuleTomalin/YuleTomalin/README.md

 - 👋 Hi, I’m @YuleTomalin, but you can call me yuto!
 - 👀 I’m interested in Programming and Game Development.
 - 🌱 I’m currently learning C++.
-- 💞️ I’m looking to collaborate on many projects privately or publicly.
+- 💞️ I’m looking to collaborate on any projects, privately or publicly.
 - 📫 How to reach me?
 I don't know, haven't figured it out yet.

 <!---